carbon-language/carbon-lang/docs/design/variadics.md

 because the deduced arity `‖each Next‖` behaves as a deduced parameter of the pattern, so they match by deducing `‖each Next‖ == ‖each T‖`.

-Note that when merging segments of the scrutinee, we can't form synthetic deduced parameters (because the scrutinee is not in a deducing context), but we also don't need to: we don't require a merged scrutinee segments to have a single scalar component.
+When merging segments of the scrutinee, we don't attempt to form name packs and replace them with invented names, but we also don't need to: we don't require a merged scrutinee segments to have a single scalar component.

 The search for this rewrite processes each pattern segment to the left of the segment with deduced arity, in order from left to right.
 For each pattern